Alyelfekyy/project2/README.md

 To install the app's dependencies and use the app in dev mode, run the following:

 `npm install` to install all dependencies
+`npm run start` to start the app and get access via http://127.0.0.1:

+## Setup Database

+# Create Database

+connect to the default postgres database as the server's root user `psql -U postgres`

+# Migrate database

-`db-migrate up` to set up the database and get access via http://127.0.0.1:5432 `npm start` to run the app in dev mode
+Navigate to the root directory and run the command below to migrate the database `npm run db-up` and get access via http://127.0.0.1:5432

 ### Ports